It’s Not Procrastination: Your Work May Be Lacking Inspiration

 Estimated reading time: 16 minutes

-In the realm of productivity, if something isn’t getting done, the fingers immediately begin to point at procrastination and our lack of motivation to work.
-However, what if the root cause is not procrastination but a lack of inspiration?
 In this article, we challenge the traditional narrative surrounding our productivity struggles, suggesting that it may not be as simple as putting off tasks but rather a deeper absence of creative drive, interest, autonomy, and impact.
 The work is simply not inspiring productivity.
 This becomes even more impactful for individuals who have ADHD, Autism, Dyslexia and other forms of neurodivergence where productivity is inherently interest based.

-By delving into the idea of workplace inspiration and its impact on work productivity, we uncover a new perspective that can change how we approach our daily tasks.
+A deeper look into workplace inspiration and its effect on productivity uncovers a new viewpoint that can revolutionize our daily work habits.
 The evolution of work (future of work) and productivity needs to shift its focus to how we feel and how we relate to productivity and away from only the outputs that come from the work.
-This isn’t to say that outputs aren’t important – they truly are, but the reality here is that outputs naturally increase when we focus on how we feel about the work we’re doing.

 We hope to prompt a critical examination of the factors influencing our motivation, procrastination and creativity in the work space.
 Through this exploration, we hope to reshape our understanding of productivity approaches and pave the way for a more inspired and fulfilling ways to work.